kornia/limbus/README.md

 ## Overview

-You can create pipelines using the as a base the `limbus.Component` as follows:
+You can create pipelines using `limbus.Component`s as follows:

 ```python
 # define your components